 ** Daytime sessions **

 The 10am sessions on Mondays are being arranged to accommodate both new Improvers who are currently at the 5k level and more advanced daytime Eagles.
 Either there will be a choice of sessions at different places or both groups will meet in the same place with a choice of options.
-We expect many of the sessions to involve hills (see comments on hill training above) or track (see general comments on track above) but arrangements will need to be reviewed each week in view of the risk of frost affecting 10am sessions.
+The sessions are likely to revolve around Introduction to the Mile (in Lammas Park), intervals (various locations) and hills (in Hanger Hill Park).

 Tuesdays and Fridays 10k at 10am –self-led runs - please check the relevant Facebook group for arrangements.